 So what exactly is Couchbase?
 It is a merger of two NoSQL technologies (an increasingly popular technology storing complex data, especially data with multiple nested levels), Membase and CouchDB, which serves as a document database.Couchbase is designed for interactive web applications.
 Its data model is flexible, and offers considerable and easy scalability, with reliable and superlative performance.

-The primary thing to remember, as any couchbase expert will tell you, is that the primary data storage unit in a couchbase server is the JSON document.
+The first thing to remember, is that the primary data storage unit in a Couchbase server is the JSON document.
 This means that the application is not cluttered with inflexible relational database tables.
-Nor is there any need for schema migrations, since the application objects are all modelled as documents.
+This is also no need for schema migrations, since the application objects are all modeled as documents.

-One thing your couchbase consultant might tell you, is that Couchbase distributes data horizontally and uniformly across different nodes.
-To do so it uses hash sharding, and once the document key is hashed into a given partition (the system has a 1024 fixed partitions) then that is that – the document is localized into that position form now on.
-Since each partitions is associated with a specific cluster node, adding or removing nodes will lead the system to spur partition migration from one node to another.
-This architecture protects couchbase from being vulnerable to a single failure point.
+Couchbase distributes data horizontally and uniformly across different nodes.
+To do so it uses a process called hash sharding; once the document key is hashed into a given partition (the system has a 1024 fixed partitions) the document is then localized into that position form now on.
+Since each partition is associated with a specific cluster node, adding or removing nodes will lead the system to spur partition migration from one node to another.
+This architecture protects Couchbase from being vulnerable to a single failure point.

 What is Cloud migration?
 Essentially, migrating the data, applications and other elements of your business to a cloud based computing platform.Not all cloud migrations are equal, however.
 Transferring applications and data from a on-site data center and server to the unsecured public cloud is one type of migration which companies with non-sensitive operations might undertake.

 However, it is just as likely for cloud migration to involve migration from one type of cloud to another – typically one that offers specialized security or services relevant to that specific data type.
 There is also a trend for more and more activities to relocate to the cloud, a process known as unclouding; where data and applications are relocated back to an onsite server.